stepanataccolade/docsv2/sources/ci_configure.md

 1. **Add HipChat Integration in the UI**:
      - Go to the 'Settings' tab of your subscription.
      - Under the 'Integrations' section, click the 'Add Integration' button.
+     - Give a name to the Slack integration for your subscription, for example: `my_hipchat_integration`
      - In the dropdown of the 'Account Integrations' field, select 'HipChat'.
      - If you have created the HipChat integration before, it'll show up as an option in the dropdown.
-Select the HipChat integration and go directly to step 2.
+Select the HipChat integration, click the `Save` button and go directly to step 2.
     - If HipChat does not show up in the list of dropdowns, click the '+Add interation' option.
     - Add the HipChat integration.
 [Access instructions here for help](int_notifications/#hipchat-notifications).